liangchow/leetcode/Notes/SQL.md

 // Add a new row to the table flights
 INSERT INTO flights (origin, destination, duration) VALUES ("New York", "London", 415);

+// Update duration to 430 for the row where origin is "New York" and destination is "London" UPDATE flights
+    SET duration=430
+    WHERE origin="New York" AND destination="London";

+// Delete data
+DELETE FROM flights WHERE destination="Tokyo"

 // Read all rows of data from flights
 SELECT * FROM flights;